conatus/node-es2015-boilerplate/README.md

 Everything Javascript related is configured in the `package.json`.
 I prefer this than 45 million files in the root of a new project.
 This includes building the project all managed with `npm` scripts rather than some independent runner.

+## Just Using It

+1. Clone the project with no history, blanking the README.md and getting you started prompting you for a name.
+Then it runs `npm init` to get you going with the project for real. `echo -n 'Project name: ' && read PROJECT && git clone --depth 1 git@github.com:conatus/node-es2015-boilerplate.git $PROJECT && cd $PROJECT && git commit --amend -m "Add boilerplate to begin $PROJECT" --date "`date`" && echo "# $PROJECT" > README.md && npm init`
+2. `npm install`
+3. Begin.

 ## What You Get

 - Compilation from ES2015 to ES5 using [Babel](https://babeljs.io/) of course.